FahimU123/Personal-Coding-Guide/Widgets.md

 ## Must Haves:

 ### A struct for the data you wil display on your widget
-### A widget vies where you use SwiftUI to make your widget
+### A widget view where you use SwiftUI to make your widget
 ### A provider struct, this ones the big one
 1. Of course import WidgetKit
 2. Your structure should conform to `TimelineProvider`